 IS THIS SPIDER DANGEROUS?

-INCREASED SIGHTINGS IN CYPRUSÂ
+INCREASED SIGHTINGS IN CYPRUS

 A MEDITERRANEAN NATIVE

-The female can typically have a body length of around 8 mm which expands to up to to 12 mm when pregnant.
-Once eggs are laid the female spins its web creating a cocoon around its eggs for protection.
-The spiderlings usually start to hatch at the beginning of autumn, and then typically drop down onto the vegetation along with cacooned prey to feed.
-They then seek appropriate places to hibernate during the winter and then re-emerge as adults at the end of the next spring seeking food and a mate.
-The distinctive bands on a young female are a pale yellow and then turn orange as the spider matures eventually becoming bright red when the spider reaches adulthood.Â
+The female can typically have a body length of around 8 mm.
+This expands to up to 12 mm when pregnant.
+Once eggs are laid, the female spins its web creating a cocoon around its eggs for protection.
+The spiderlings usually start to hatch at the beginning of autumn.
+They then typically drop down onto the vegetation along with cocooned prey to feed.
+They then seek appropriate places to hibernate during the winter, re-emerging as adults at the end of the next spring.
+Early spring is also a time when these young spiders search not only for prey but for a mate.
+The distinctive bands on a young female are pale yellow.
+These gradually turn orange as the spider matures eventually becoming bright red when the spider reaches adulthood.
+The male is only about half the size of the female, with less prominent markings.

 A BITE OF MINOR IRRITATION

-Mediterranean False Black Widows will only bite if disturbed or if it feels thresteaned, and their venom is far less potent than the contemporary Black Widow.
-Their venom however, has been known to incapacitate small mammals such as rodents.
-If bitten, the bite will cause minor irritation similar to that of a wasp sting, so while not life-threatening, it can cause pain and a swelling to humans.
-Bites from this spider should be treated like any other bite or sting and steps should be taken immediately to ensure that the wound does not become infected.Â
+If a human is bitten, the bite will cause minor irritation similar to that of a wasp sting.
+While their bite is not life-threatening, it can cause pain and swelling in humans.
+Bites from this spider should be treated like any other bite or sting.

-The wound should be cleaned and a mild disinfectant can be applied to the effected area.
-Scratching the itchy wound will increase the risk of infection and increased swelling or excessive blistering or pus in the wound, may indicate that it has become infected.
+Steps should be taken immediately to ensure that the wound does not become infected.
+The wound should be cleaned and a mild disinfectant should be applied to the affected area.
+Scratching the itchy wound will increase the risk of infection.
+Increased swelling or excessive blistering or pus in the wound, may indicate that it has become infected.
 In this event, local medical services should be notified.

 CONTROLLING INSECT POPULATIONS

-Ongoing efforts are being made to educate the public about the Mediterranean False Black Widow Spider in Cyprus and people are constantly reminded that this spider poses no threat.
-This spider plays an important role in Cyprus’s eco-system and like all spiders, it helps control insect populations, which in turn balances local ecology on the island.
-Information campaigns, workshops, and outreach programs have been used to raise awareness about these spiders, their behavior, and the precautions that can be taken to minimise encounters with them, with a view to ever promoting co-existence.
-It is known that their numbers on the island has increased, meaning that encounters with this otherwise unassuming arachnid are more likely.
-So if paths are crossed with this little black spider with its two distinctive bright red bands across its black shiny torso, spare a thought for it and remember that these spiders do not pose a threat to humans and will only bite if they are provoked.
+Ongoing efforts are being made to educate the public about the Mediterranean False Black Widow Spider in Cyprus.
+People are constantly reminded that this spider poses no threat and that it plays an important role in Cyprus’s eco-system.
+Like all spiders, it helps control insect populations, which in turn balances local ecology on the island.
+Information campaigns, workshops, and outreach programs have been used in the past to raise awareness about these spiders.
+This have included their behavior and the precautions that can be taken to minimise encounters with them, promoting co-existence.